awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

  Although the community edition of MySQL 8\.0 supports TLS 1\.3, the MySQL 8\.0\-compatible Aurora MySQL version 3 currently doesn't support TLS 1\.3\.

-For an Aurora MySQL 5\.7 DB cluster, you can use the `tls_version` DB cluster parameter to indicate the permitted protocol versions\.
+For an Aurora MySQL version 2 DB cluster, you can use the `tls_version` DB cluster parameter to indicate the permitted protocol versions\.
 Similar client parameters exist for most client tools or database drivers\.
 Some older clients might not support newer TLS versions\.
 By default, the DB cluster attempts to use the highest TLS protocol version allowed by both the server and client configuration\.

 Set the `tls_version` DB cluster parameter to one of the following values:
 + `TLSv1.2` – Only the TLS version 1\.2 protocol is permitted for encrypted connections\.